Create a Classroom Environment in which Students Value Education

 My goal: to create a classroom environment that encourages students to learn, to value education, to grow.

-When I have a spare minute, papers beckon for me to grade them.
+When a spare minute presents itself, papers beckon for me to grade them.
 Sometimes, I cave and grade.
 Sometimes, I grab a book and stand in front of the class, reading.
 I model reading.

 Reading is part of life and it shouldn’t be relegated to an “assignment.”
-Students should see an English teacher read for no reason.
+Part of my teaching philosophy is that students should see an English teacher read for no reason.
+Then, my openness to share insight into my reading contributes to a strong rapport.

-I read young adult literature, but other times, I read educational books.
-When students ask what I’m reading (the titles must look odd to high schoolers), I tell them.
+My reading includes young adult literature, but other times, I read educational books.
+When students ask what I’m reading (the titles must look odd to high schoolers), we discuss the title and content.
 Sure, they wrinkle their noses, but I tell them that education is my passion.
 I’m curious about its history and trends.

 Model your learning.
 Part of education is learning how you learn.
 It helps to model this for students.

-For instance, I take notes as a I read and write on sticky notes.
-I fold paper into quarters and make charts of characters.
-I type long lists.
+For instance, while reading, I take notes and write on sticky notes.
+I fold paper into quarters and make charts of characters and type long lists.
 It is easy for me to show students these note-taking methods.
+We often complete graphic organizers together.

 I do not color-code with small flags.
 I do not highlight.
 Some students dig the colored flags and highlighting, and so I’m sure to model how that helps some people.
 I remind myself to demonstrate learning in a variety of ways.

 Plus, I’ve seen students struggle with actions we teachers take for granted.
-The next time you ask students to consult their textbook/ information, model how you do that.
+The next time you ask students to consult their textbook/presentation/information, model how you do that.
 Show students how you utilize the glossary, headings, and other pieces.
 Talk through a rubric with them.

 Finally, create an environment open to learning by showing your struggles.
 When a student asks a question you don’t know, explain how you search on the Internet.
 What sites are not reputable?
 How did you determine that?
 What is running through your head?
 Will you verify information with more than one resource?
 Why?